Tort Liability: Types And Examples (June 2025)

 Most people have likely never heard the term “tort.”
 However, it refers to a field of law that is a cornerstone of the American legal system.
 Every lawyer learns about torts in law school, and they represent one of the core subjects tested on every state bar examination.

-Tort liability arises from physical, financial, or reputational harm caused by someone else’s actions.
+Tort liability, which forms the basis for many personal injury lawyer cases, arises from physical, financial, or reputational harm caused by someone else’s actions, such as negligence in car accidents, medical malpractice, or harm from defective products.
+Confusingly, however, not every action results in liability.
+And even more odd is that some liabilities arise from inaction or unintended actions.
 Confusingly, however, not every action results in liability.
 And even more odd is that some liabilities arise from inaction or unintended actions.

 The best way to understand how tort liability works is by examining the types of liability and tort law examples for each.